Dylan Thomas: Childhood

-Thomas has written a number of accounts of his childhood growing up in Swansea, (Note: See, for example, his radio broadcasts Reminiscences of Childhood, Memories of Childhood and Holiday Memory collected in (Maud 1991).) and there are also accounts available by those who knew him as a young child.
+Thomas wrote a number of accounts of his childhood growing up in Swansea, (Note: See, for example, his radio broadcasts Reminiscences of Childhood, Memories of Childhood and Holiday Memory collected in (Maud 1991).) and there are also accounts available by those who knew him as a young child.
 Thomas wrote several poems about his childhood and early teenage years, including "Once it was the colour of saying" and "The hunchback in the park", as well as short stories such as The Fight and A Child's Christmas in Wales.

 Thomas's four grandparents played no part in his childhood.
 (Note: His maternal grandparents, Hannah and George Williams of 29, Delhi Street, St. Thomas, Swansea, had both died before he was born, as had his paternal grandfather, Evan Thomas, in Carmarthen.
 Evan's wife, Anne Thomas, died in January 1917, age 82.
 See (Thomas 2003).)
 For the first ten years or so of his life, Thomas's Swansea aunts and uncles helped with his upbringing.
 These were his mother's three siblings, Polly and Bob, who lived in the St Thomas district of Swansea and Theodosia, and her husband, the Rev. David Rees, in Newton, Swansea, where parishioners recall Thomas sometimes staying for a month or so at a time.
 All four aunts and uncles spoke Welsh and English.

 Thomas's childhood also featured regular summer trips to the Llansteffan peninsula, a Welsh-speaking part of Carmarthenshire.
 In the land between Llangain and Llansteffan, his mother's family, the Williamses and their close relatives, worked a dozen farms with over a thousand acres between them.
 The memory of Fernhill, a dilapidated 15-acre farm rented by his maternal aunt, Ann Jones, and her husband, Jim Jones, is evoked in the 1945 lyrical poem "Fern Hill", but is portrayed more accurately in his short story, The Peaches.
 (Note: Jim Jones did very little farming at Fernhill, as his neighbours noted: "Big in his ways—no work in him—left Fernhill farm to ruins—they were in a poor way—received £1 a week compensation—but there was nothing wrong with him."
 See Thomas, D. N. (2003) Dylan Remembered 1914–1934, vol. 1, p.
 213. Jim and Annie rented Fernhill from Frances Maria Blumberg, the daughter of Robert Ricketts Evans, the so-called Fernhill hangman.
 They left Fernhill about 1929 and moved to Mount Pleasant, a ramshackle cottage up the lane from Blaencwm.
 See (Thomas 2003).)
 Thomas also spent part of his summer holidays with Jim's sister, Rachel Jones, at neighbouring Pentrewyman farm, where he spent his time riding Prince the cart horse, chasing pheasants and fishing for trout.